North of Flagstaff Medical Center and in Sedona

 Skin brushing and self lymphatic massage

 There is a link for a video on the resources page for both skin brushing and self lymphatic massage, also called The Big Six by Dr. Perry Nickelston.
 Both are ideal if you can incorporate it into your daily routine for just 5 minutes each per day or longer.
-Its completely up to you!
+It’s completely up to you!

 Hydration